 IIW assisted the City in applying for a 75% forgivable loan for the project through the Iowa DNR.
 The City was awarded the loan to construct the facility.
 IIW also worked with the City to apply to the IDNR for SRF funding to cover the remaining cost of the project.
 We assisted the City in completing a PER, IUP application, and Environmental Review documents necessary for applying for SRF funding.
 Once submitted, IIW worked with the IDNR to get final approval for the funding.

-IIW is providing architectural; structural, civil, and municipal engineering; and land survey for the project.
-IIW will be providing construction administration and construction observation services during construction.
-Construction of the project will be completed in 2019.
+IIW provided architectural; structural, civil, and municipal engineering; and land survey for the project.
+IIW also provided construction administration and construction observation services during construction.